-Trump: if no China trade deal possible, 'I am a Tariff Man'
+Trump: if no China trade deal possible, "I am a Tariff Man"

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday held out the possibility of an extension of the 90-day trade truce with China but made clear he would revert to tariffs if the two sides could not resolve their differences.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday held out the possibility of an extension of the 90-day trade truce with China but warned he would revert to tariffs if the two sides could not resolve their differences.

-Trump said his team of trade advisers led by China trade hawk U.S. Trade Representative Robert Lighthizer will determine whether a “REAL deal” with China was possible.
+Trump said his team of trade advisers led by China trade hawk U.S. Trade Representative Robert Lighthizer would determine whether a “REAL deal” with China was possible.

 “If it is, we will get it done,” Trump said in a Twitter post.
 “But if not remember, I am a Tariff Man.”

+The threat of an escalating trade war between the world’s two largest economies has loomed large over financial markets and the global economy for much of the year and investors greeted the ceasefire agreed by Trump and Chinese President Xi Jinping over the weekend with relief.

+Markets, however, pulled back after Monday’s rally on Tuesday as doubts crept in over what could realistically get accomplished in the tight negotiating window.

-The Republican president indicated he would not be opposed to extending the 90-day truce he and Chinese President Xi Jinping agreed on over the weekend.
+The Republican president addressed one of the concerns by indicating he would not be opposed to extending the 90-day truce.

 “The negotiations with China have already started.
-Unless extended, they will end 90 days from the date of our wonderful and very warm dinner with President Xi in Argentina,” Trump said on Twitter.
+Unless extended, they will end 90 days from the date of our wonderful and very warm dinner with President Xi in Argentina,” Trump tweeted.

+Earlier on Tuesday, Treasure Secretary Steven Mnuchin also raised the prospect of the deadline extension.

+“So, again this will be a real agreement again and not that we can accomplish everything in 90 days but we expect to make a lot of progress,” Mnuchin told Fox Business Network.

-Trump and Xi on Saturday agreed to the ceasefire in a trade war that has seen the flow of hundreds of billions of dollars worth of goods between the world’s two largest economies disrupted by tariffs.
+Trump and Xi said they would hold off on imposing additional tariffs for 90 days starting on Dec.
+1 while they sought to resolve their trade disputes that have seen the flow of hundreds of billions of dollars worth of goods disrupted by tariffs.

-The two leaders said they would hold off on imposing additional tariffs for 90 days starting on Dec.
-1 while they seek a solution to their trade disputes.

 Trump has said China is supposed to start buying agricultural products immediately and cut its 40 percent tariffs on U.S. car imports.

+While Trump hailed the agreement with Xi “an incredible deal”, a lack of detail from the Chinese side has left investors and analysts wondering if Trump’s exuberance is warranted.

+“It doesn’t seem like anything was actually agreed to at the dinner and White House officials are contorting themselves into pretzels to reconcile Trump’s tweets (which seem if not completely fabricated then grossly exaggerated) with reality,” JPMorgan Chase said in a trading note.

-White House economic adviser Larry Kudlow said on Tuesday that a reduction in Chinese tariffs on U.S. cars and agricultural and energy commodities would be a “litmus test” for whether U.S.-China trade talks are on track to succeed.
+White House economic adviser Larry Kudlow said on Tuesday that a reduction in Chinese tariffs on U.S. cars and agricultural and energy commodities would be a “litmus test” for whether U.S.-China trade talks were on track.

-The United States also expects China to promptly address structural issues including intellectual property theft and forced technology transfers, U.S. officials have said.
+Washington also expects China to promptly address structural issues including intellectual property theft and forced technology transfers, U.S. officials have said.

-“So, again this will be a real agreement again and not that we can accomplish everything in 90 days but we expect to make a lot of progress and President Trump will be directly involved,” Treasury Secretary Steven Mnuchin told Fox Business Network on Tuesday.
+White House National Security Adviser John Bolton told the Wall Street Journal CEO Council meeting on Tuesday that Chinese theft of U.S. intellectual property was among the administration’s top concerns.

+He said the United States should look into a rule that would bar imports of Chinese products that used stolen U.S. intellectual property.

 Trump has long accused China of unfair trade practices that hurt Americans and the U.S. economy.